Frequently Asked Questions

 To review or change your session protection settings:

 You must log in from a stable IP address to make this change.
-This may require using an alternate connection, such as a cell phone data plan, access at work or home, or a public library.
+This may require using an alternate connection, such as a cell phone data plan, access at work or home, a VPN, or a public library.
 We are not able to change this setting on your behalf.

 The default setting is High, which is fine for most people.
 We recommend thinking long and hard before choosing a setting below Medium.